Subscribe to updates

 Ilford Retail Park, High Road, Ilford

-The committee was scheduled to discuss details following a reserved matters application relating to outline permission 0140/20 for development at Ilford Retail Park, located at 261 to 275 High Road, Ilford.
-This application sought approval for the layout, scale, appearance, and landscaping of the development, as well as the discharge of relevant associated planning conditions.
-The development is subject to an Environmental Impact Assessment (EIA) and includes an Environmental Statement Addendum.
+The committee was scheduled to consider details following a reserved matters application relating to outline permission 0140/20 for development at Ilford Retail Park on High Road, Ilford.
+This application sought approval for the layout, scale, appearance, and landscaping of the development, alongside the discharge of relevant associated planning conditions.
+The report pack detailed numerous conditions that would need to be met, covering aspects such as fire safety, urban design, energy strategy, housing accommodation, daylight and sunlight assessments, wind micro-climate, surface water drainage, accessibility, delivery and service management, noise and vibration mitigation, sound insulation, arboricultural impact, transport strategy, and construction health and safety.

-1A, Sunnymede Drive, Barkingside, Ilford
+1A Sunnymede Drive, Barkingside, Ilford

 76 Wanstead Lane, Devonport Gardens, Cranbrook, Ilford